 - a.
 In the absence of a local code, new construction of single-family units for rental must meet the current, State-adopted edition of the International Residential Code for One- and Two-Family Dwellings.
 The newly constructed units must also meet accessibility requirements and mitigate disaster impact as applicable per State and local codes, ordinances, etc. Rehabilitation of existing single-family units for rental must meet the current, State-adopted edition of the International Existing Building Code. - b.
 NHTF funded units must also conform to the THDA Minimum Design Standards for New Construction of Single Family and Multifamily Units or to the THDA Design Standards for Rehabilitation of Single Family and Multifamily Housing Units, as applicable.
-THDA must review and approve plans, work write-ups and written cost estimates and determine cost reasonableness for both new construction and rehabilitation prior to putting the project out to bid. - c.
+THDA must review and approve plans, work write-ups and written cost estimates and determine cost reasonableness for both new construction and rehabilitation prior to putting the project out to bid.

+- c.
 Additional design standards include: - i) Energy Code.
 New construction projects must also meet the State-adopted edition of the International Energy Conservation Code.
-Copies of the Energy Code may also be obtained from the International Code Council at the address listed above. - ii) Energy Conservation.
-In addition to meeting the State-adopted edition of the International Energy Conservation Code, new construction projects must be Energy Star qualified as certified by an independent Home Energy Rating System (HERS) rater. - iii) Broadband Infrastructure.
-THDA requires that newly constructed rental units and those which are substantially rehabilitated must be wired for broadband internet access. - iv) Modular Housing must be certified by the state of Tennessee d.
-Section 504
+Copies of the Energy Code may also be obtained from the International Code Council at the address listed below.